 Speaking of which (pun fully intended), nowhere is the need for voice-activated directions and business information more important than while driving, especially when drivers need to change their course while out on the road.
 Thankfully there has been significant investment in the way that mobile devices and vehicles interact, with the successful integration of Apple Carplay and the emergence of Android Auto.

-So far, the most successful AR proponent is of course Snapchat, who have revolutionised the way that people can communicate and layer animation on top of a selfie they are taking.
+So far, the most successful AR proponent is, of course, Snapchat, which has revolutionised the way that people can communicate and layer animation on top of a selfie they are taking.
 Other companies are also using AR technology to help their customers too.
-IKEA have released a new app called Place, allowing potential customers to place items from their catalogue inside their home so they can see what it would look like.
+IKEA has released a new app called Place, allowing potential customers to place items from their catalogue inside their homes so they can see what it would look like.

 Image credit: Cocomore

-Google have recently been toying with adding AR features to Street View, which will show mobile users directions to a location by displaying arrows that point down the street you need to take.
-Not only that, early concepts have shown that when mobile users pan their camera around, local businesses will appear as listings in front of them, creating a location-based micro-moment just by using AR.
+Google has recently been toying with adding AR features to Street View, which will show mobile users directions to a location by displaying arrows that point down the street you need to take.
+Not only that, early concepts have shown that when mobile users pan their cameras around, local businesses will appear as listings in front of them, creating a location-based micro-moment just by using AR.

-There have been several innovations that have assisted local search in gaining traction and become an important priority for many businesses operating online.
+There have been several innovations that have assisted local search is gaining traction and become an important priority for many businesses operating online.

 Image source: google.com/business

-Along with Google My Business pages being claimed so that businesses can be found, Google have also started allowing users to submit posts to this format too.
+Along with Google My Business pages being claimed so that businesses can be found, Google has also started allowing users to submit posts to this format too.
 With Google My Business Posts, if a store is hosting an event they can add to their Google My Business listing and display to customers how active they are.
-This will also show up when a potential customer performs a local search, which may influence when someone is likely to make a purchase in store, as well as increase awareness of a business’s recent activities.
+This will also show up when a potential customer performs a local search, which may influence when someone is likely to purchase in-store, as well as increase awareness of a business’s recent activities.

-Lastly, Google have announced a whole host of updates to their Google Maps app, including an explore tab where people can view the trending restaurants, bars or other places of business in their local vicinity.
-‘Your Match’ will show you places based on your previous search history, ‘Group Planning’ will allow you to coordinate with friends over where to go, and ‘For You’ will send you suggestions of places you might enjoy.
+Lastly, Google has announced a whole host of updates to their Google Maps app, including an explore tab where people can view the trending restaurants, bars or other places of business in their local vicinity. ”˜Your Match’ will show you places based on your previous search history, ”˜Group Planning’ will allow you to coordinate with friends over where to go, and ”˜For You’ will send you suggestions of places you might enjoy.

 There is no doubt that thanks to emerging technologies such as voice search, the importance of a business’s local search strategy will only become more of a priority in the future.